 News and issues concerning the aviation charter and fractional-ownership industries and markets, including company announcements, regulations, new developments and labor issues.

-Wade and Dave Eyerly, the founders of Surf Air–an all-you-can-fly Part 135 membership service that operates Pilatus PC-12s on West Coast routes–left the company earlier this month.
-The brothers started Surf Air in 2011 and launched flight operations in June last year.
-Last month the company hired former Frontier Airlines chief Jeff Potter as the new CEO.
+Wade and Dave Eyerly, the founders of Surf Air, an all-you-can-fly Part 135 membership service that operates Pilatus PC-12s on West Coast routes, have left the company.
+The brothers started Surf Air in 2011, and flight operations began in June last year.
+In February the company hired Jeff Potter as the new CEO.